 Goldstone Hall Gardens are mature, immaculate and intriguingly designed, including formal and informal planting, encapsulating the essence of a quintessential English garden.
-Set in five-acre grounds overlooking the tree-strewn, patchwork fields of the north Shropshire countryside in the lee of Goldstone Hill – known locally as the ‘Golden Garden Triangle’ – there is also a Georgian Manor House with restaurant.
+Set in 2ha (5 acre) grounds overlooking the tree-strewn, patchwork fields of the North Shropshire countryside in the lee of Goldstone Hill – known locally as the ‘Golden Garden Triangle’ – there is also a Georgian Manor House with restaurant and 12 comfortable bedrooms.

-Visitors can enjoy a beautiful and productive Hotel Kitchen Garden with unique and enchanting herbal walkways, sheltered by copper beech hedging, and boasting more than 100 varieties of herbs.
-There are also cultivars of fruits such as espalier-trained apples and pears, vegetables and spices, which are trialled for their suitability to the Goldstone climate, plus nearby vibrant cutting-flower borders.
+Visitors can enjoy one of the UK’s most beautiful and productive Hotel Kitchen Gardens with unique and enchanting herbal walkways, sheltered by copper beech hedge planting and boasting more than 100 cultivars of herbs.
+There are also cultivars of fruits such as espalier-trained apples and pears, vegetables and spices which are trialled for their suitability to the Goldstone climate, plus nearby vibrant cutting flower borders.